Skip to Content

 Whole30 Turkey Chili (Paleo)

-Whole 30 Turkey Chili with Sweet Potatoes is a clean, flavorful and massively easy meal to prepare!
+Whole 30 Turkey Chili with Sweet Potatoes is a clean, flavorful and easy meal to prepare!
 All you need is one pot and some basic whole food ingredients and you’re all set for an amazing healthy chili recipe!

-In addition to curry, chili is one of those meals I can put on repeat and never get sick of it.
 Let’s face it, dolling up chili with an array of toppings is often the best part.
 This way you end up with thick, hearty stew with added texture and nice cool creamy finishes from the toppings.
 Talk about a perfect bite!

 For those of us who don’t tolerate beans well, bean-less chili is just as satisfying!

 I make my chili recipes loaded with vegetables and quality meat (I use either grass-fed ground beef or organic ground turkey) and top it with a dollop of coconut milk yogurt and a hefty portion of avocado.
-To me, there’s nothing more satisfying than a belly full of chili bliss.

 This Whole30 Turkey Chili with Sweet Potatoes couldn’t be easier to prepare!
+It’s a delicious clean eating recipe in its finest form.

 The majority of the ingredients are spices you already have on hand, and it wouldn’t shock me if you keep the fresh ingredients stocked in your household as well.